 - Desertion: In cases where a spouse has abandoned their significant other without any reason, you can state that to be a valid reason for a divorce petition— the mandatory clause here remains that, your spouse should have been missing for over 2 years in the span of last thirty months.
 If such is the case, you may not even need their consent or presence for you to be granted a divorce.

 - Staying Apart for Over 2 Years: Another cause for petition that can be looked into would be if you and your partner have not stayed together for a period of over two years before the divorce petition on an immediate basis.
 Just like the grounds for desertion you can have co-habitated for a time period up to six months in the period.
 However, the difference here is that your spouse needs to sign over the filing too.

 - Staying Apart for Over 5 Years: Similar to the separation of 2 years in terms of grounds your divorce solicitor in London will tell you, that this option does not require any consent signing off of any kind by your partner.
 If you can prove that the two of you have not stayed under the same roof for a period longer than five years, the court will usually grant you the divorce.

-Getting a divorce can be a tricky matter and is also a private one, for amicable settlements you probably will not need to deal with too much legal hassle, but in a contentious one, apart for a divorce solicitor you might have to also field other experts like probate lawyers in London and sometime when going through assets when housing and property is involved, you might also have to go over details with a remortgage solicitor in London.
+Getting a divorce can be a tricky matter and is also a private one, for amicable settlements you probably will not need to deal with too much legal hassle, but in a contentious one, apart for a divorce solicitor you might have to also field other experts like probate lawyer Whitfield County GA and sometime when going through assets when housing and property is involved, you might also have to go over details with a remortgage solicitor in London.
 Whatever you need might be and no matter the terms that you want to set out on for your divorce our lawyers are here to help you make a smooth transition.